enovin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c: Print the last digit of a randomly generated number

-2-print_alphabet.c: Print the alphbet followed by a new line
+2-print_alphabet.c: Print the alphabet followed by a new line

+3-print_alphabets.c: Print the alphabet in lowercase, then in uppercase, followed by a new line